-§ 39-126.01 Federal risk assessments of infrastructure; confidentiality
+§ 39-126.01.
+Local government; telecommunications infrastructure records; nondisclosure; exceptions

-A. Except as provided in subsection B, a city, town or county shall not disclose any records relating to the construction of wireline telecommunications infrastructure, including the location of lines, equipment and plants used for telecommunications services on or along public streets or highways.

-- B. A city, town or county may disclose information relating to the location of lines, equipment and plants used for telecommunications services for any of the following: - 1.
+- A. Except as provided in subsection B, a city, town or county shall not disclose any records relating to the construction of wireline telecommunications infrastructure, including the location of lines, equipment and plants used for telecommunications services on or along public streets or highways. - B. A city, town or county may disclose information relating to the location of lines, equipment and plants used for telecommunications services for any of the following: - 1.
 As part of the bid, design or construction process of a capital project. - 2.
 To provide information on the availability of telecommunications services for economic development purposes. - 3.
 To provide general information to residents regarding construction activity within the city, town or county.